COURSE LENGTH: APPROXIMATELY 13 MILES (21 KM)

-The course is 13 miles long.
-The biker must help the canoeists carry the canoe from the river to the canoe leg finish line (about 30-40 yards).
-Timing Chip handoff will take place under the canoe finish line banner.
+The course is new for 2022 and we will have distance information soon.
+The biker may help the canoeists carry the canoe from the river to the finish line (about 30-40 yards).
+Timing Chip handoff can take place anytime between the river bank and the Canoe finish line banner.
 The biker is responsible for the canoeists’ finish time.
 Please be in position when your teammate is approaching, take the chip from the canoeist, swipe chip to create a canoe finish/bike start time, ride the approved course and then pass the chip to the kayaker at Squalicum Harbor.
 The timing chip will be on a wrist band and must always be worn by THE RACER to ensure accurate times.
 The biker may have a helper get his/her bike out when his/her team is coming in to finish the Canoe Leg.
 The helper may not give the biker a push to get started.

 Generally, the S2S course is designed to challenge all types of riders, which is not as easy as it sounds.
 Riders with little experience will be able to get through this course, and the most experienced riders will feel it in their legs and have a fun time.
-There is not a lot of challenging terrain between Ferndale and Bellingham, and we are doing our best to extract the most interesting course we can, given that challenge.
+We do our best to extract the most interesting course we can, given that challenge.
 It is not an extremely technically demanding course but will challenge riders of all abilities.
 Of course, weather and trail conditions at the time of the race will determine its technical difficulty.
+The course may change year to year.

-There will be a pre-ride on the Cyclocross Bike course on Saturday, May 28, 2016 from 12-4 pm ONLY.
-The course will be marked but all riders need to be aware that they must obey all rules of the road (including but not limited to Stop signs and signals) as there won’t be flaggers or officers at intersections.
+There will NOT be a designated pre-ride on the Cyclocross Bike course in 2022.
+The course will be groomed May 21st and 22nd but will not be completely marked until May 28th.
+The course will be marked on Race Day but all riders need to be aware that they must obey all rules of the road (including but not limited to Stop signs and signals) as there won’t be flaggers or officers at all intersections.
+Please be aware that trails are open to public and respect trail and park users.

 Race Timing Chips will consist of the chip on a wristband, and must be passed onto the next racer at each leg exchange area according to the rules.
 Cyclocross Biker: take the chip from the canoeist, swipe chip in front of the bulls-eye to create a finish/start time, bike your event, and pass the chip to the kayaker.